Last Minute Disney World Trip Planning

 Luckily, the days when many restaurants filled up months in advance is over.
 Options like Be Our Guest Restaurant still fill up far in advance, but even if you plan your ADRs a week in advance, most of the time you will have plenty of options.
 The notable exception to this is during the fall “Free Dining” promo period.
 Before impulsively booking a last minute “Free Dining” promotion, you definitely should check ADR availability.

-Most of the year, last minute ADRs are no problem.
-As mentioned, this time of year is historically slow, so these numbers are probably not the same as what you’d find in June or July, but when attempting to make ADRs for dinner tomorrow, I have 62 options.
-I could eat at any of my favorite options, too!
-Yachtsman Steakhouse, Jiko, and The Hollywood Brown Derby all have availability!
-Only 12 restaurants don’t have availability, and while there are some good options on there (like California Grill and ‘Ohana) there’s nothing that doesn’t have a suitable “next best” alternative.
-Unless you have kids who absolutely “must” eat in Cinderella Castle.
+That is, unless you have kids who absolutely “must” eat in Cinderella Castle or with a favorite character.
 If that’s a deal-breaker, I can safely say you won’t be able to travel to Walt Disney World at the last minute as long as your kids are young.
 Everyone else should just be able to go with the flow, and pick another similar restaurant if their favorite is booked.

 You can also eat at restaurants that don’t accept reservations: counter service restaurants!
 Counter service dining at Walt Disney World isn’t all burgers and hot dogs, and if you choose some of the more interesting restaurants and dishes, counter service dining can be a really fun experience, and significantly cheaper than table service dining.
 There’s also one table service restaurant, Beaches & Cream, that doesn’t accept ADRs.

-A final option is to eat at restaurants in the out-of-the-way Disney hotels (like Old Key West, Saratoga Springs, or Animal Kingdom Lodge), Swan & Dolphin, Downtown Disney, or even off-property.
+A final option is to eat at restaurants in the out-of-the-way Disney hotels (like Old Key West, Saratoga Springs, or Animal Kingdom Lodge), Swan & Dolphin, Disney Springs, or even off-property.
 There are plenty of table service restaurants in the Orlando area and I highly doubt there’s any night of the year when all of them are completely booked.

 Basically, doing a last minute trip from the perspective of dining just requires altering your expectations.
 There’s a good chance you won’t get into all of your favorite options, but there likely will be great alternatives.
 Give those a try instead!